Computer Science (CMSC)

 RHEINGANS, PENNY, Ph.D., University of North Carolina, Chapel Hill; Visualization of data with potential uncertainty, multi-variate visualization, dynamic interaction, computer graphics and animation, application of perceptual principles to computer graphics and visualization

-SHERMAN, ALAN T., Ph.D., Massachusetts Institute of Technology; Discrete algorithms, cryptology, VLSI layout algorithms
+SHERMAN, ALAN T., Ph.D., Massachusetts Institute of Technology; Cryptology, discrete algorithms, and voting system security

 STEPHENS, BROOKE, Ph.D., University of Maryland, College Park; Numerical analysis, combinatorics, resource allocation, optimization